NCAR/i-wrf/docs/Users_Guide/lulcredcloud.rst

 Install and Enable CephFS
 -------------------------

-For this exericse, you need to access the LULC use case data.
+For this exericse, you need to access the Land Use/Land Cover (LULC) use case data.
 In total, the LULC use case data are close to 90 GB in size.
 Usually, such massive data cannot be shared easily.
 However, Red Cloud now has a Ceph cluster, a distributed file system that stores the data locally at Cornell CAC.
 Any Linux machine on the Cornell network can access this data once CephFS is installed.

 First, update your instance::